HSE National Breastfeeding Week: Expert help for every step of the way

 This week, the HSE is sending out information packs to maternity hospitals and primary care centres across the country promoting mychild.ie and the message that expert help is available for parents every step of the way.

 National Breastfeeding Week is a HSE-led event, marked each year from October 1 to 7.
-For more information and practical breastfeeding advice, visit mychild.ie.
+For more information and practical breastfeeding advice, visit www.mychild.ie

 Subscribe or register today to discover more from DonegalLive.ie